-INFCIRC/788/Add.1

-Date: 15 April 2010

-General Distribution
+INFCIRC/840/Add.1 Date: 23 August 2012

-Original: English, French, Arabic
+General Distribution Original: English, French

-Protocol Additional to the Agreement between the Islamic Republic of Mauritania and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons
+Protocol between the Government of the Togolese Republic and the International Atomic Energy Agency Additional to the Agreement for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons

-- 1. The text of the Protocol Additional to the Agreement between the Islamic Republic of Mauritania1 and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons is reproduced in this document for the information of all Members.
-The Board of Governors approved the Additional Protocol on 18 March 2003.
-It was signed on 2 June 2003 in Vienna, Austria. - 2.
-Pursuant to Article 17 of the Additional Protocol, the Protocol entered into force on 10 December 2009, the date on which the Agency received from the Islamic Republic of Mauritania written notification that Mauritania's statutory and constitutional requirements for entry into force had been met.
+1. The text of the Protocol between the Government of the Togolese Republic and the International Atomic Energy Agency Additional to the Agreement for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons1 is reproduced in this document for the information of all Members.
+The Board of Governors approved the Additional Protocol on 22 September 2003.
+It was signed on 26 September 2003 in Vienna, Austria.

+2. Pursuant to Article 17 of the Additional Protocol, the Protocol entered into force on 18 July 2012, the date on which the Agency received from Togo written notification that Togo's statutory and constitutional requirements for entry into force had been met.

-1 Reproduced in document INFCIRC/788.
+1 Reproduced in document INFCIRC/840.

-Protocol Additional to the Agreement between the Islamic Republic of Mauritania and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons
+Protocol between the Government of the Togolese Republic and the International Atomic Energy Agency Additional to the Agreement for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons

-WHEREAS the Islamic Republic of Mauritania (hereinafter referred to as "Mauritania") and the International Atomic Energy Agency (hereinafter referred to as the "Agency") are parties to an Agreement for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as the "Safeguards Agreement"), which entered into force on 10 December 2009.
+WHEREAS the Government of the Togolese Republic (hereinafter referred to as "Togo") and the International Atomic Energy Agency (hereinafter referred to as the "Agency") are parties to an Agreement for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as the "Safeguards Agreement"), which entered into force on 18 July 2012;